cybersoel/AzureSentinelSIEMLab/README.md

  - As soon as you run the script, it will start to collect failed logon events with geographic data in a custom log format.
 We are already getting attacks from all over the world.(Russia, Angola, Sri Lanka, UK, etc..)
  - If you don’t see anything, it just means your VM has not been discovered by attackers yet.
 Check if the script is working by going to the RDP connection and intentionally entering the wrong logon credentials.
+ - Make sure to let the script running!
 <p align="center">
 <br/>
 <img width="672" alt="Portfolio" src="https://i.imgur.com/YH6vFhk.png">